taskmates/taskmates/README.md

-# 🤖 Taskmates
+# Taskmates

-Taskmates is a suite of AI agents that integrate with developers' daily tools to streamline their development process.
-It leverages cutting-edge AI and tight integration with developer tools to tackle daily technical hurdles, enabling developers to transform ideas into products with more efficiency.
+Taskmates is a suite of AI agents that integrate with your everyday developer tools to assist you in your development process.
+It's designed to make you more productive by leveraging AI to tackle daily technical hurdles, while ensuring you maintain full control over the process.

-## 🌟 Key Features
+## What is Taskmates?

+- A set of AI agents (Taskmates) that you can invoke directly from your IDE, CLI, or GitHub
+- Agents are defined in plain text (Markdown) files, making them easy to understand, version, share, and collaborate on
-- 💬 Interact with AI agents (taskmates) using natural language
+- Communicate with agents using natural language by @mentioning them followed by your request

-- 📝 Store chats and taskmates as plain text files (Markdown)
-- 🔌 Use the most advanced AI models, provider-independent
-- 🏢 Deploy AI models on your own infrastructure for enterprise use
-- 📦 Install and share custom agents tailored to your needs
-- 🛠️ Extend functionality with custom tools
-- 📜 Track changes using version control systems
-- 📓 Leverage Jupyter Notebooks for security, interactivity, and visualizations
+## Key Principles

+- **You're the expert, AI is the assistant:** Taskmates are opt-in and blend seamlessly with your personal workflow and tools
+- **Incremental adoption:** Use only what's useful to you, as the AI's capabilities expand over time
+- **Maintain full control:** Watch, interrupt, add details, and change your Taskmates' actions whenever you want
+- **Reliable code with passing tests:** Taskmates can write, run, and adjust their own code and tests to deliver working solutions

+Taskmates can also help you with a variety of other tasks like data analysis and visualization in Jupyter Notebooks, processing GitHub issues and pull requests, and much more.
+The goal is to make you more productive by leveraging AI where it excels, while keeping you in control of the development process.